hydro-jules/school/README.md

   * **exercise_answers.ipynb** - this notebook has answers to the exercise questions given in the previous two notebooks.
   * **unifhy directory** - this is the training module for unifhy model.
 The directory contain data, notebooks and outputs along with its own README.md.

 19. More details about running a Jupyter Notebook is provided through the images below.
-Please note that to be able to run these notebooks successfully on DataLabs, you need to make sure that the environment (or kernel) is set to "**hj-28-nompi**" (shown through a red circle in the images below), which has all the required python packages already installed.
-If your environment is set to any other, please click on it and select the **hj-28-nompi** option.
+Please note that to be able to run these notebooks successfully on DataLabs, you need to make sure that the environment (or kernel) is set to "*hj-38-nompi*" (shown through a red circle in the images below), which has all the required python packages already installed.
+The environment is usually automatically set to "*hj-38-nompi*"; however, if your environment is set to any other, please click on it and select the "*hj-38-nompi*" option.
 ![image](https://user-images.githubusercontent.com/41617337/172341097-105faf92-0db0-44fe-ba97-b4c58149b0d5.png)
 ![image](https://user-images.githubusercontent.com/41617337/172341255-8c41f3d4-ff8d-415f-8006-74e432fe3f0d.png)
 ![image](https://user-images.githubusercontent.com/41617337/172341422-35863117-60b0-41ae-9829-8b8ef6a74453.png)